GPU Notebooks on the Cloud

 Note

-Only members of the Cellular Genetics Programme and their collaborators are eligible for access.
+Only members of the Cellular Genomics Programme and their collaborators are eligible for access.

 Cloud GPU Notebooks is a new service provided by CellGen IT team.
-The service utilizes Cloud resources (Google Compute Platform) and is paid for by the Cellular Genetics Programme.
+The service utilizes Cloud resources (Google Compute Platform) and is paid for by the Cellular Genomics Programme.

 See official list for specs on what types of custom machines can be requested.